 At the beginning of 2015, I originally set a goal for myself of losing 30 lbs by my 30th birthday which was in July.
 I missed my goal by just a few pounds which is a bummer but I didn’t let that stop me.
 A few weeks later I dropped the last few pounds I needed to get to that 30 lb mark.
-Fast forward to today and I’m now 70 lbs lighter and almost to my first major weight loss goal of 100 lbs.
+Fast forward to today and I’m now 90 lbs lighter and almost to my first major weight loss goal of 100 lbs.

 For the past several months we’ve been undergoing iui procedures in hopes to conceive our first child but they have all failed and we are looking to move onto ivf fairly soon.
 So follow along with me in this journey to a healthier new me and finally being able to say I’m pregnant!